subaklab/px4_user_guide/en/assembly/quick_start_pixhawk_mini.md

 # Pixhawk Mini Wiring Quick Start

-This quick start guide shows how power the [Pixhawk Mini](pixhawk_mini.md) and connect its most important peripherals.
+This quick start guide shows how power the [Pixhawk Mini](pixhawk_mini.md) and connect its most important peripherals (including output connections for copter, plane, and VTOL vehicles).

 > **Warning** Under construction.

 ## Standard Wiring Chart

-The image below shows standard Quadcopter wiring using the *Pixhawk Mini Kit* and 3DR Telemetry Radios (along with ESC, motor, battery and a ground control station running on a phone).
+The image below shows standard *quadcopter* wiring using the *Pixhawk Mini Kit* and 3DR Telemetry Radios (along with ESC, motor, battery and a ground control station running on a phone).
 We'll go through each main part in the following sections.

-> **Note** The wiring is slightly different for other vehicles.
-This is covered in more detail below for VTOL, Plane, Multicopter.

 ![Pixhawk Mini Electronics Wiring for QAV250 (off frame)](../../images/qav250_wiring_image_pixhawk_mini.jpg)

+> **Note** The output wiring/powering is slightly different for other types of vehicles.
+This is covered in more detail below for VTOL, Plane, Copter.

 ## Mount and Orient Controller

 The *Pixhawk Mini* should be mounted on the frame using vibration-damping foam pads (included in the kit).
-It should be positioned as close to your vehicle’s center of gravity as possible .

-The controller should be placed on the frame top-side up, oriented so that the arrow points towards the front of the vehicle.
+It should be positioned as close to your vehicle’s center of gravity as possible, oriented top-side up with the arrow points towards the front of the vehicle.

 ![Pixhawk Mini recommended orientation](../../images/pixhawk_mini_mounting_arrow.png)
 ![Mounting foam](../../images/3dr_anti_vibration_mounting_foam.png)